kevinknowscs/ProgrammingPractice/README.md

     * Divide & Conquer (generally a recursive approach)
     * Dynamic Programming (divide into sub problems, store results in a table)
     * Iterative / Bottoms Up Approach - Similar to dynamic programming, but without recursion.
 Only track the subproblem solutions you actually need, not all of them
+    * Recursive decent (a divide & conquer approach to parsing)
+    * State machines
     * Keeping intermediate lookup tables
   * If you're still totally stumped, ask for a hint
 * Walk through the solution